wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Installation ==

 1. Install automatically by first clicking the WordPress 'Plugins' > 'Add New' menu item.
 The 'Plugins' and 'Add New' menu items are located on the left column of the WordPress Dashboard.
-Then type 'AlphaOmega Captcha Anti-Spam Filter' as a search, and select to install the AlphaOmega Captchas & Anti-Spam Filter plugin.
+Then type 'AlphaOmega Captcha Anti-Spam Filter' as a search, and select to install the AlphaOmega Captcha & Anti-Spam Filter plugin.
 Alternatively, download the 'alphaomega-captcha-anti-spam.zip' file from WordPress, unpack the zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.

-2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captchas & Anti-Spam Filter' item.
+2. Activate the plugin by clicking the WordPress 'Plugins' menu item (located on the left column of the WordPress Dashboard), and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.

-3. To upgrade the plugin, click the 'Deactivate' link located below the 'AlphaOmega Captchas & Anti-Spam Filter' item, and then click the 'Delete' link located below the 'AlphaOmega Captchas & Anti-Spam Filter' item.
+3. To upgrade the plugin, click the 'Deactivate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item, and then click the 'Delete' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.
 Finally, to install an upgrade, follow Step 1 or Step 2 above.

 == Configuration / Settings ==

-To configure the AlphaOmega Captchas & Anti-Spam Filter plugin, click the 'AlphaOmega Captchas & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.
+To configure the AlphaOmega Captcha & Anti-Spam Filter plugin, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.
 The 'Plugins' menu item is located on the left column of the WordPress Dashboard.

 == Multilanguage Support ==

-The AlphaOmega Captchas & Anti-Spam Filter plugin provides support in a variety of languages, including:
+The AlphaOmega Captcha & Anti-Spam Filter plugin provides support in a variety of languages, including:

    *  English
    *  Japanese